Openhab-Nodes/website/content/en/developer/architecture.md

 ## Addons

 An Addon in OHX may consist of multiple processes (services).
 At least one process registers itself to the **Addons Manger**.
-An Addon usually integrate external web-services or devices ("binding") or exposes openHAB X Things in some form or another ("IO Service").
+An Addon usually integrate external web-services or devices ("binding") or exposes OHX Things in some form or another ("IO Service").

 For easy distribution and enhanced resource control as well as enforcing security features, Addon processes are bundled and running as *software containers*.